StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/step-by-step-guide.md

     If you prefer more control over where Cortex is installed, need to use it in environments without package managers, or want to avoid dependency issues, you can install Cortex by downloading a ZIP binary package.

     1. Download the binary package along with its SHA256 checksum and signature files.
 You can install Cortex anywhere on your filesystem.

+        !!! tip "Destination path"
+            Replace `/path/to/` with the full local directory path where you want to save the downloaded files.

         * Using Wget